Are you looking into creating a personal brand, but you don’t know where to start?

 Maybe there are others that have a similar superpower to yours.
 For example, there are several motivational speakers out there, but what if your superpower is motivational speaking?
 How do you break through the noise and stand out from the crowd?
 You do this by creating a personal brand that is solid, unique, and powerful.

 When you are clear on what you want to be known for, you don’t leave anything to chance.
 If you look at my personal brand, for example, what do people know me for?
-Possibly things like “Dan Lok is a millionaire”, or “Dan Lok is the Asian Dragon”, or “Dan Lok is the boss in the Bentley”, or “Dan Lok wears a red suit.”
+Possibly things like “Dan Lok is a millionaire”, or “Dan Lok is the King of Closing”, or “Dan Lok is the boss in the Bentley”, or “Dan Lok wears a red suit.”
 Now, do you think any of that was by accident?
 No. I made very conscious choices about my personal brand and what I wanted to be known for.

 So, what do you want to be known for?
 What do you want to be viewed as an expert in?
 Make sure you are clear on this.
 Then start to communicate it with your actions, words, and personal branding.